Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Methadone for Pain Management

-Overall, limited research exists regarding the use of methadone for chronic pain, and what research does exist is mostly studying the use of chronic cancer-related pain specifically.
-Some researchers recommend that methadone be used for cancer pain in only certain situations.12
+Overall, limited research exists regarding the use of methadone for chronic pain, and what research does exist mostly studies the use of chronic cancer-related pain specifically.

 Methadone Side Effects